-Since the holding period in the buy and hold approach is usually a year or more, this long-term investing method lends itself to buying and holding value stocks.
+Because the holding period in the buy-and-hold approach is usually a year or more, this long-term investing method lends itself to buying and holding value stocks.
 Value stocks are those which are considered underpriced and are expected to appreciate over a year or more until they reach what the market considers a fair or full price.
 If the investor has bought them at a low price, he should eventually make money.

-Stocks which are growing more rapidly, with new products or in newer industries, are called growth stocks.
-Some of these stocks fit the buy and hold approach, too, especially if their price increases are gradual and investors are able to buy them at a low price and hold them.
-Sometimes value stocks, which may have been growing gradually, have an extra growth spurt which adds to their price appreciation, so this can pay off even more for the long-term buy and hold investor.
+Stocks that are growing more rapidly, with new products or in newer industries, are called growth stocks.
+Some of these stocks fit the buy-and-hold approach, too, especially if their price increases are gradual and investors are able to buy them at a low price and hold them.
+Sometimes value stocks, which may have been growing gradually, have an extra growth spurt that adds to their price appreciation, so this can pay off even more for the long-term buy-and-hold investor.

 One of the most important considerations of a company is how much it is earning.
 Earnings are an important indication of how a company is performing.
 Are the earnings stable?
 Are they growing?
 The earnings history over several years can often be an indicator of how the company might do in the future.

-If a company has been increasing its earnings by an average of 10% annually for the last five years, but then its growth slows to 5%, you should look into why this growth trend has fallen off.
-Perhaps it is due to overall business or industry conditions, or perhaps the company’s management is not performing as well.
-Conversely, if the earnings trend is increasing, assess why that is happening and if it’s likely to continue.
+If a company has been increasing its earnings by an average of 10% annually for the past five years, but then its growth slows to 5%, you should look into why this growth trend has fallen off.
+Perhaps it is because of overall business or industry conditions, or perhaps the company’s management is not performing as well.
+Conversely, if the earnings trend is increasing, assess why that is happening and if it's likely to continue.

 A high amount of long-term debt, particularly when it’s not covered by cash on hand can be a concern, while a low amount of long-term debt is more desirable.
 This is an obvious measure of a company’s overall financial health.